 Want to get your business on the super fast lane when business is slow?
 Put down all your years of experience in a book!
 These days, writing a book doesn’t require an agent and a pile of rejection letters.
 There is now a thing called self-publishing.

-All you need is a computer, content, an editor [I highly recommend Firstediting but you can also get professional editors for a good price on Fiverr] and formatting your book for online platforms/distributors like Amazon, Barnes and Noble, CreateSpace, Kobo, Nook and IngramSpark
+All you need is a computer, content, an editing service, and formatting your book for online platforms/distributors like Amazon, Barnes and Noble, CreateSpace, Kobo, Nook and IngramSpark

 11. Do something new